 |Second Degree||Someone is injured during burglary or armed defendant||5 – 10 years in prison; presumption of mandatory incarceration|

 In furtherance of New Jersey’s crackdown on the crime, the state has deemed burglary a Graves Act offense in the event that a firearm was involved during the commission of the burglary or immediately after.
 An individual who has been convicted under the Graves Act is subject to mandatory incarceration with no parole eligibility.
 Moreover, the No Early Release Act (“NERA”) applies to violent crimes, and as such, to second degree burglary convictions.
 Under the NERA you must serve 85% of the remaining sentence before being eligible for parole or early release.
 An experienced criminal attorney has the ability to assist you in navigating the court system while working with the County Prosecutor’s Office to help avoid the above-mentioned penalties.

 Contact an Old Bridge NJ Burglary Lawyer for a Free Consultation

 Defending a burglary case can often be very technical and complicated.
-These cases will normally takes an experienced criminal defense lawyer to litigate the various legal issues involved.
+You want to put yourself in the best position to come out ahead when it comes to fighting your burglary case.
+It should be no surprise that these cases will normally require an experienced criminal defense lawyer who can analyze and pinpoint the various legal issues involved.
 Founding attorney, William Proetta, Esq. has handled thousands of criminal and municipal court charges during his career including many burglary cases.
 We represent clients charged with burglary throughout Middlesex County and New Jersey, including New Brunswick, Metuchen, North Brunswick, and Edison.
 If you would like to discuss your case with an experienced burglary defense lawyer then please contact our conveniently located Edison office at (732) 659-9600 for a free initial consultation.